One month of developing in the open

 - The posts have been more helpful to me than I had thought they would.

-- They are revealing aspects of why I haven't shipped as many side projects as I wanted to.
+- They are revealing aspects of why I haven't shipped side projects as I wanted to.
 I have always needed to negotiate with my tendency to procrastinate.
-For better or worse, I have come to value many of the things that procrastination has provided me, including perfectionism and the general value of doing nothing.
+For better or worse, I have come to value the benefits that procrastination has provided me, including perfectionism and the general value of doing nothing.
 Keeping this reality up front has been helpful so that I can honor the need to understand the problem space deeply, without becoming paralyzed.

 - They are reminding me of the amount of work I have done.
 Each post doesn't even cover all the research, thinking, and coding I have done.
 It is truly surprising to me how much I am doing, but at the same time it is understandable - because all those dead-end rabbit holes actually left me with useful knowledge and sometimes code that I can use in this project.